-If you’re one of the many people who loves eating pound cake as a dessert, then you likely try to make it fairly often.
-Even if you’re new to the idea of baking pound cake, it’s nice to know that baking the cake isn’t all that difficult.
+If you’re one of the many people who loves eating pound cake as a dessert, you likely try to make it fairly often.
+Even if you’re new to the idea of baking pound cake, it’s nice to know that baking it isn’t all that difficult.

 Even so, that doesn’t mean that things can’t go wrong during the baking process.
-Have you ever started baking a pound cake and then opened the oven to find that the pound cake has fallen?
+Have you ever started baking a pound cake and then opened the oven to find that it has fallen?

 It can be maddening when you thought that you did everything right to have the cake fall in the middle like this.
 What causes a pound cake to fall and how can you prevent this from happening again?

 Well, there are actually quite a few potential causes for this issue, and it’s going to be best to go over all of them.
-Keep reading to learn more about why pound cake falls so that you can avoid having this happen.
+Keep reading to learn more about why this happens so you can avoid it next time.

 1 – Moisture Issues

 One of the most common reasons why pound cakes fall in the middle has to do with moisture.
 Moisture issues can wind up sinking the center of a cake if you aren’t careful.

 Generally, this will occur when there isn’t enough moisture in the center of the cake.
 However, it’s also notable that too much moisture can easily make a cake turn out bad as well.

 When you’re baking a pound cake or any other type of cake, it’s always appropriate to try to get the moisture just right.
 It’s a bit harder to do this when you’re baking in a particularly humid climate.